 Retirement Planning, Superannuation

-In this article, we will explore how spouse contributions work, their eligibility requirements, and the steps to implement this strategy.
+In this article, we break down how spouse contributions work, who is eligible, and how to implement this simple yet powerful strategy.

-Spouse contributions involve making voluntary non-concessional contributions to your spouse’s superannuation account.
+A spouse contribution involves making a voluntary non-concessional contributions to your spouse’s superannuation account.
 This strategy not only boosts your spouse’s retirement savings but may also provide you with a tax offset of up to $540, depending on your spouse’s income and the contribution amount.

 Calculating your Entitlement